-Council has a lease at significantly below market for land and building which is used for:
+Council has a lease at significantly below market for land and building which is used for School of Arts.

-School of Arts

-The leases are generally for 80 years and require payments of a maximum amount of \$1 per year.
-The use of the right-to-use asset is restricted by the lessors to specified community services which Council must provide, these services are detailed in the leases.

-Council does not believe that any of the leases in place are individually material from a statement of financial position or performance perspective.
+The lease is for 80 years and requires payments of a maximum amount of \$1 per year.
+The use of the right-to-use asset is restricted by the lessor to specified community services which Council must provide, these services are detailed in the lease.
+Council does not believe that this lease is material from a statement of financial position or performance perspective.